eth-cscs/manta/README.md

 It basically translates your manta command into http calls against Shasta related APIs

+NOTE: current implementation does not creates/updates/deletes any information in the Shasta mgmt plane

 ## Features

 - List and filter CFS configurations based on cluster name or configuration name